Welian95/Energy_Monitor/README.md

 - **Expand Modules**: Additional analysis and visualization functions.
 - **Integration of Additional Data Sources**: Support for more databases or APIs.
-- **User Interface and UX Optimization**: Enhancing user experience.
+- **User Interface and UX Optimization**: The possibility of adding calculated data sets via the UI.
+Make system modules integrable via the UI.
 - **Testing and Validation**: Implementing quality assurance tests.
 - **Documentation and Training**: Creating comprehensive documentation.
+- **Warning Systems**:Integration of a warning system for key figures
+- Revised calculation methods: Calculation of weeks and months in analyselayer with dynamic frequencies
+- Revise data mapping:Implement the possibility for calculated datasets in the analyselayer.

 ## Installation Guide